C0deWiser/workflow/README.md

     });
 ```

-So user will see only one possible transition depending on order amount value.
+User will see only one possible transition depending on order amount value.

 ## Additional context

 Sometimes you need to get additional context to perform a transition.
 For example, it may be a reason the article was rejected by the reviewer.
+Reason — is a textual comment attached to a transition.

 First, declare the requirements in transition definition: